Dotneteer/kliveide/docs/_posts/documents/2021-01-01-labels-and-symbols.md

 In Z80 assembly, you can define labels and symbols.
 Both constructs are syntactically the same, but there is some difference in their semantics.
 While we define labels to mark addresses (code points) in the program so that we can jump to those addresses, read or write their contents, symbols are not as specific, they just store values we intend to use.
 From now on, I will mention "label" for both constructs and will do otherwise only when the context requires.
-When you write a __SpectNetIDE__ assembly instruction, you can start the line with a label:
+When you write a __Klive__ assembly instruction, you can start the line with a label:

 ```
 MyStart: ld hl,0